 First-time VA homebuyers run into a lot of new words and phrases as they begin the purchase process.
 One of the most unfamiliar is "escrow," a concept that many people don't encounter outside the mortgage industry.
 But it's an important part of the closing process that Veterans should understand from the outset.

-So what is escrow?
-Escrow is basically depositing money with one entity who will deliver it to another upon the completion of a transaction or a set of conditions.
+Escrow is basically depositing money with one entity that will deliver it to another upon the completion of a transaction or a set of conditions.
 It's a way to safeguard your investment while showing you're able to deliver on a financial promise.

-The answer to this question is the same you'll get when inquiring about a lot of other VA loan requirements: No, the government doesn't require you escrow funds, but your mortgage lender likely will.
+The answer to this question is the same you'll get when inquiring about a lot of other VA loan requirements: No, the government doesn't require escrow funds, but your mortgage lender likely will.
 Much of the reason why is security on the lender's part – having you deposit funds in escrow ensures you're actually paying your homeowners insurance and property taxes.
-Failing to do either can have significant impacts on the viability of the property.

 Questions about escrow or any other part of the buying process?
-Talk with a Veterans United loan specialist anytime at 855-524-7279.
+Talk with a Veterans United VA Loan Expert anytime at 855-870-8845.